The art of translation: advanced translation techniques

 Dr. Séverine Hubscher-Davidson

 Séverine Hubscher-Davidson has twelve years of experience in educating translators and interpreters on both undergraduate and postgraduate programmes.
 She is currently Head of Translation at The Open University (UK).
 She carries out research in the area of translators’ individual differences and is also a freelance translator.

 1 hour 1 min

 This video is appropriate for translation practitioners wishing to understand more about tricky translation techniques, so is ideal for translators wishing to understand the techniques involved in creating a good translation, and to enhance their understanding of the processes involved.
 It will suit those entering the profession and those with some experience, or those who perhaps did not enter the profession via the university route.

 What are the benefits to you?

-This webinar will help you improve your problem-solving capabilities with grounding in advanced translation techniques.
+This video will help you improve your problem-solving capabilities with grounding in advanced translation techniques.